Commander REDACTED - Field Log

 Entry 0000: Stardate -297915.07 (Gregorian Date 2025.02.01)

 The temporal war is over, and I stand amongst the ruins of the timeline.
 I am stranded in the 21st century with nothing but the clothes on my back, and no way of contacting what remains of the future.
-The implants below my skin remain functiona, but unfortunately the rest of my technology has been reduced to useless scrap.
-It’s for the best though, lest the timeline be further polluted.
-I cannot allow my presence here to change the established sequence of events, although that may already be too late.
+The implants below my skin remain functional, but unfortunately the rest of my technology has been reduced to useless scrap.
+It’s for the best though, lest the timeline be further polluted by my presence.
+I cannot allow my unexpected appearance here to change the established sequence of events, although, it may already be too late for that.

 I have no direct contact with the Federation and Starfleet, and no way back to my own time, so I must confront the reality of living out my days here.
-Still, my directives remain viable: I will collect data in these logs, and archive them on the World Wide Web for retrieval by 24th century archivists, as per protocol.
-If any of my logs survive, perhaps something useful will come of this tragic end to the temporal war.
+Even still, my directives remain viable: I will collect data in these logs, and archive them on the World Wide Web for retrieval by 24th century archivists, as per protocol.
+To any temporal-local observers, they will simply appear as random noise or fictitious ramblings to be ignored.
+If any of my logs do survive, perhaps something useful will come of this tragic end to the temporal war.

 Entry 0001: Stardate -297901.37 (Gregorian Date 2025.02.06)

-I have suspended my scientific investigation to focus on a more pressing concern: My personal safety.
-I’ve read the history books and sampled many centuries, so this century would not have been my first choice, but I was not prepared for reality.
-In just under a week, I’ve already seen more injustice and moral failing than the entirety of the 24th century combined.
-Assimilation and liberation were a spacewalk compared to this era, and I would take the front lines of the Dominion War over this so called civilisation.
+I have suspended my scientific research to focus on a more pressing concern: My personal safety.
+I’ve read the history books and sampled many centuries, so this one would not have been my first choice, but I was thoroughly unprepared for the reality of living here.
+In just under a week, I’ve seen more injustice and systemic failure than the entirety of the 24th century.
+Assimilation and liberation were a spacewalk compared to this era, and I would take the front lines of the Dominion War over this so-called civilisation.
 Every aspect of this society is set up to hurt someone in the end, so I must tread carefully, for my own sake, and for theirs.

 In short: I am running out of food.